xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

 fetchProfiles();
 ```

+To see how Lenster uses the Lens DM conversation ID to filter conversations, see [`listConversations`](https://github.com/lensterxyz/lenster/blob/c64636cbbc688aa118ad886f31316b0150d87916/src/components/utils/hooks/useMessagePreviews.tsx#L106) in `/src/components/utils/hooks/useMessagePreviews.tsx` in the Lenster GitHub repo.

+To view the `getProfileFromKey` helper method, see [getProfileFromKey](https://github.com/lensterxyz/lenster/blob/c64636cbbc688aa118ad886f31316b0150d87916/src/components/utils/hooks/useMessagePreviews.tsx#L39) in `src/components/utils/hooks/useMessagePreviews.tsx` in the Lenster GitHub repo.

 To learn more about the Lens API and see how to configure your ApolloClient, see [Creating the API](https://docs.lens.xyz/docs/developer-quickstart#creating-the-api) in the Lens Developer Quickstart.

+Optionally, you can fetch the most recent message for each conversation to render a preview below the Lens profile metadata as shown here:

 ```ts showLineNumbers
 /** Optionally fetch the most recent message for each conversation to show a preview.